P&ID and PFD drawings used various Symbols and legends.

 This is the trickiest part of reading P&ID and PFD.
 Here you can see the various types of valve symbols.
-If you remember that I have mentioned that P&ID symbols vary from company to company, valves symbols are the one that changes most of the time.
+If you remember that I have mentioned that P&ID symbols change from company to company, valves symbols are the one that changes most of the time.

 Symbols for instruments

-- If there is a single horizontal line that means the instrument is located on the main control panel and accessible to panel operator.
+- A single horizontal line means the instrument is located on the main control panel and has access to the panel operator.

-- The last type is instrument bubble with a single dashed horizontal line.
-This symbol is used for instruments that are inaccessible in field or hidden or password protected on the control system.
+- The last type is the instrument bubble with a single dashed horizontal line.
+This symbol is used for instruments that are inaccessible in the field or hidden or password protected on the control system.

 Check this link if you want to learn P&ID Symbology in extreme depth.
-Download the Presentation by subscribing.